Wondering whether you should get travel health insurance when you visit Dubai?

 When you buy travel medical insurance for Dubai, make sure you find a policy which covers at least these basics:

 - Medical emergencies.
-Find a policy that covers emergency services, such as the ambulance and ER, surgical procedures, doctor’s visit, hospitalization, and the cost of medicine.
+Find a policy that offers cover for emergency medical care, such as the ambulance and ER, surgical procedures, doctor’s visit, hospitalization, and the cost of medicine.

 - Trip disruption.
 Since a trip to the UAE is very likely expensive, then you should get coverage for any non-refundable reservations or deposits that you have made.
 If something does occur that can lead to cancellation, you want to make sure that at least part of your expenses can be recovered.

-- Coverage for emergency evacuation or repatriation.
+- Coverage for emergency evacuation or repatriation of mortal remains.
 In case you need to be evacuated to your home country.

-Compare the available travel insurance plans for Dubai here.
+Compare the available travel health insurance plans for Dubai here.

 In addition, you can choose to get additional coverage for things like:

 - Expensive items/technology, which are usually not included in standard policies.
-Even if you have baggage insurance, most companies will exclude expensive items, such as laptops, cameras, jewelry, or designer clothes.
+Even if you have baggage insurance, most companies will exclude expensive items, such as laptops, cameras, jewellery, or designer clothes.

-- If there is an event of terrorism during your trip, you can get cover for any medical costs or other losses related to it.
+- If there is an event of terrorism during your trip, you can get cover for any medical expenses or other losses related to it.

 - Personal/legal liability, in case any of your actions during the trip cause bodily injury to someone or damage someone’s property.
-The insurance policy will cover a portion of the costs.
+The insurance policy will cover a portion of the medical bills.

 - Adventurous activities or sports.

-Will My UAE Travel Insurance Cover All My Activities?
+Will My UAE Travel Medical Insurance Cover All My Activities?

 If you intend to engage in such activities, then you should ask your insurance providers whether it is possible to purchase additional coverage for them.
-A travel insurance policy with coverage for high-risk activities will cost more, and there are still some activities that will not be covered.
+A policy that offers coverage for high-risk activities will cost more, and there are still some activities that will not be covered.

-Your UAE travel insurance will not cover you if you:
+Your UAE insurance will not cover you if you: